avchauzov/ml_training_optuna_shap/README.md

 The project is actively in development, with planned enhancements that include:

-- [x] optuna best model selection - improving logic + fixing issues
+- [x] Optuna best model selection - improving logic + fixing issues
+- [x] Including sample_weights calculations for imbalanced regression datasets.
+- [ ] Feature selection - revision
 - [ ] Improving data preprocessing steps and including into optimization process.
-- [ ] Including sample_weights calculations for imbalanced regression datasets.
 - [ ] Add some other optimizers.
 - [ ] Improve feature selection.
 - [ ] Speed-up and fix calibration.